 All students are required to complete two competency-based endorsements of approximately 30 or more semester hours each.
 Students can only be recommended for certification in the field of their major and in fields in which state requirements for added endorsements are met.
 Course requirements may be satisfied by:

 - Coursework completed with a 3.0 GPA or better at a regionally accredited, state-approved college or university;

 - Approved waiver documentation for previous life and/or work experience; and/or

-- Successfully passing the appropriate WEST-E exam.
+- Successfully passing the appropriate WEST-E exam and/or NES exam.

 Candidates secondary education (grades 5 to 12) must:

 Have an academic major or equivalent (30 semester hour minimum) in the area in which they intend to be endorsed.